Bird Identifier

 Frequently asked questions

-What does the Gull-billed Tern eat?
+What does a Gull-billed Tern eat?

 Where does the Gull-billed Tern live?